netlogic/brets-readable-project/README.md

-Welcome to the review of my readable project.
+# Welcome to the review of my readable project.

+The following will be needed to be done to run this project:
+__1. The readable backend server from udacity will need to be installed.__
+__2. My project code will need to be downloaded and setup.___

+Steps for botth are below and then follows my project notes.

-## The readable project needs the backend server supplied by udacity.
+## Install the readable project backend server supplied by udacity.

 Please make sure you have node and npm installed on your machine.